openebs-archive/openebs-docs/docs/cas_template.md

 > ssd       10m
 > ```

-Now you are ready to apply CAS template which will create a default template.
+Now you are ready to apply the CAS template which creates a default template.

 ```
 kubectl apply -f cas-template-create.yaml
 ```

-This will create a CAS Template and it can be checked by below command
+The CAS Template is created and you can check using the following command.

 ```
 kubectl get cast
 ```

-Apply below yaml to create template tasks .
-This will deploy configmap related to CAS template.
+Apply the following yaml to create template tasks which will deploy the configmap related to CAS template.

 ```
 kubectl apply -f cas-run-tasks.yaml
 ```

-Now,default CAS template feature has deployed in your k8s cluster .This template can be used while provisioning  persistent CAST volume.
-To provision CAST template volume and run your application,  modify storage class as "openebs-standard"  in your application pvc yaml and apply it.
-Default CAS Template values are
+The default CAS template is now deployed in your k8s cluster.
+This template can be used while provisioning persistent CAST volume.
+To provision CAST template volume and run your application, modify the storage class as "openebs-standard" in your application pvc yaml and apply it.
+The default CAS Template values are as follows:

 | Property        | Value              |
 | --------------- | ------------------ |